NikolayKhoroshevsky/scalajs-react-playground/Readme.md

 - scalajs-react
 - scalajs-bundler (for packaging dependencies)
+- scalajs-react-bridge (for wrapping JS react components)
+- diode for application state
-- workbench plugin (for easy testing in the browser)git st
+- workbench plugin (for easy testing in the browser)